 09 of 16

 Not far from Notre Dame on the Ile de la Cite looms another pinnacle of gothic architecture.
-Sainte-Chapelle was erected in the mid-13th century by King Louis IX.
-The cathedral features some of the period's best-conceived stain glass, housing a total of 15 glass panels and a prominent large window, whose colors remain surprisingly vibrant.
-Wall paintings and elaborate carvings emphasize the stunning medieval beauty of Sainte Chapelle even more.
+Sainte Chapelle was erected in the mid-13th century by King Louis IX.
+The cathedral features some of the period's best-conceived stained glass, housing a total of 15 glass panels and a prominent large window, whose colors remain surprisingly vibrant.
+Wall paintings and elaborate carvings place more emphasis on the stunning Medieval beauty of Sainte Chapelle.

 10 of 16

-Designed by Charles Garnier and inaugurated in 1875 as the Academie Nationale de Musique -Theatre de l'Opera (National Academy of Music - Opera Theater), the neo-baroque style Opera Garnier is now the home of the Paris ballet.
+Designed by Charles Garnier and inaugurated in 1875 as the Academie Nationale de Musique Theatre de l'Opera (National Academy of Music Opera Theater), the neo-baroque style building is the home of the Paris ballet.
 The city's official opera company relocated to the starkly contemporary Opera Bastille in 1989.Continue to 11 of 16 below.

 11 of 16